xinwhyi/yolo-tf2/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## **Issue policy**
+There are relevant cases in which the issues will be addressed and irrelevant ones that will be closed.

+### Relevant issues
+The following issues will be addressed.
+- Bugs.
+- Performance issues.
+- Installation issues.
+- Documentation issues.
+- Feature requests.
+- Dependency issues that can be solved.

+### Irrelevant issues
+The following issues will not be addressed and will be closed.
+- Issues without context / clear and concise explanation.
+- Issues without standalone code (minimum reproducible example), or a jupyter notebook link to reproduce errors.
+- Issues that are improperly formatted.
+- Issues that are dataset / label specific without a dataset sample link.
+- Issues that are the result of doing something that is unsupported by the existing features.
+- Issues that are not considered as improvement / useful.

 ## **License**